JointlyTech/cache-candidate/README.md

 const myInstance = new MyClass();
 await myInstance.getUsers({ name: 'John' }); // <-- This won't be cached, because the requestsThreshold is 3
 await myInstance.getUsers({ name: 'John' }); // <-- This won't be cached, because the requestsThreshold is 3
-await myInstance.getUsers({ name: 'John' }); // <-- This will be cached, because the requestsThreshold is 3!
+await myInstance.getUsers({ name: 'John' }); // <-- This WILL be cached, because the requestsThreshold is 3!
 ```

 ## Conditions / Criterias